Graduate with a Doctorate of Physical Therapy in just 2.5 years!

-Courses are taught in a blended-learning model (both online and in-person), flexible and convenient from the comfort of your own home.
+Courses are taught in a Hybrid model (both online and in-person), flexible and convenient from the comfort of your own home.

-- Learn from a blended-learning and competency-based model with core faculty that are certified in online instruction.
+- Learn from a hybrid model with core faculty that are certified in online instruction.
 This learning approach offers you the opportunity to study from a location convenient to you and your life circumstances while attending onsite program sessions throughout the year.

 - Apply knowledge and skills learned in academic courses to clinical experiences at one of our many active clinical partner sites across the country in a variety of settings, including hospitals, rehabilitation centers, skilled nursing facilities, home health, schools, and outpatient clinics.

 - GRE is NOT required.

-The U.S. Department of Labor projects employment of physical therapists to increase by as much as 28 percent by 2026.
-With a national average median annual salary of $87,930, physical therapy is a high-demand career.
+The U.S. Department of Labor projects employment of physical therapists to increase by 21% through 2030.
+The national average median annual salary is $91,010.

 DPT Admissions Decisions